Josh-Hiz/orbit/README.md

 ---

+This was inspired by the [following article](https://pandeyshikha075.medium.com/building-a-real-time-cryptocurrency-arbitrage-detection-system-lessons-from-high-frequency-trading-be1e8151268b) as well as my own interests in Cryptocurrency.

+Orbit at the moment has an ok speed, however latency is still over 100+ microseconds or greater.
+This needs to change, and I will need to rework most of the architecture to use less expensive objects, and optimize my WebSocket architecture.
+In addition I will need to rework my order book completely, the first version of Orbit is meant to be like this, I have learned a lot from reading the Medium article talking all about this, Orbit 2.0 is expected to be the final version.

 ## Disclaimer

 Orbit is an **educational research tool** for studying high-frequency trading and market microstructure.
 It is **not** financial advice and should **not** be used to make actual trading decisions.
 I take no responsibility for any losses arising from its use.